Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Introduction

-Much attention has also been devoted to the famous C$_{60}$ buckminsterfullerene geometry [Fig.~\ref{fig: molecules}(b)], motivated by interest in chemical, nanotechnology, and quantum-computing~\cite{Benjamin2006} applications, as well superconductivity observed in alkali-metal-doped fullerene lattices~\cite{C60_superconductivity}.
+Much attention has also been devoted to the famous C$_{60}$ buckminsterfullerene geometry [Fig.~\ref{fig: molecules}(b)], motivated by interest in chemical, nanotechnology, and quantum-computing~\cite{Benjamin2006} applications, as well as superconductivity observed in alkali-metal-doped fullerene lattices~\cite{C60_superconductivity}.
 Early studies of the Hubbard model~\cite{Coffey1992,Scalettar1993} argued in favour of a nondegenerate singlet ground state at strong and intermediate interaction on this geometry as well.
 More recently, this has been corroborated by DMRG studies of the Heisenberg model by Rausch {\it et al.}~\cite{Rausch2021}, which found the lowest few eigenstates of the $S=0,1,2$ spin sectors.
 In particular, these authors uncovered that the lowest-lying triplet excitation is threefold degenerate and breaks cubic rotation symmetry.
-However, a detailed analysis of the spatial symmetries of the low-lying spectrum, desirable for understanding the low-energy physics and any symmetry-breaking tendencies of large fullerenes, requires complementary numerical approaches.
+However, a detailed analysis of the spatial symmetries of the low-lying spectrum, desirable for understanding the low-energy physics and any symmetry-breaking tendencies of large fullerenes, requires complementary numerical approaches since, in general, tensor-network methods struggle to resolve spatial symmetries.

 Here, we address this demand using a variational Monte-Carlo approach based on group-convolutional neural-network (GCNN) wave functions~\cite{Roth2021GroupAccuracy,Roth2023HighAccuracy}.
 These allow us to resolve the lowest-lying states in every spatial symmetry sector with modest computational resources, and thus reconstruct much of the low-energy spectrum.
 In particular, we study the spin-$1/2$ nearest-neighbour Heisenberg model